 15. Use All of The Free Resources to Compost

-You might be surprised at how many different things you have in your home that you can compost.
-When you follow composting tips, you’ll find that there are SO MANY items you can toss into your bin.
+You might be surprised, when you start composting for beginners, at how many different things you have in your home that you can compost.
+When you follow composting tips for beginners, you’ll find that there are SO MANY items you can toss into your bin.

 Learn more about gardening in my new e-book!

 Creating a compost pile doesn’t need to be overwhelming.
 The composting benefits far outweigh any of the cons that might come with it.